seatgeek/hashi-helper/README.md

 # hashi-helper

-`hashi-helper` is a tool mean to enable Disaster Recovery and Configuration Management for Consul and Vault clusters, by exposing configuration via a simple to use and share hcl format.
+`hashi-helper` is a tool meant to enable Disaster Recovery and Configuration Management for Consul and Vault clusters, by exposing configuration via a simple to use and share hcl format.

 ## Requirements